Totsy/Totsy-API/doc/ref/Shopping.md

         "coupon_code": "DISCOUNT"
     }

-If the code supplied is valid, the server will respond with the usual `202 Accepted` status, and the code supplied will be reflected in the `coupon_code` field of the cart representation in the response.
+The server will respond with the usual `202 Accepted` status, and the code supplied will be reflected in the `coupon_code` field of the cart representation in the response, if the coupon code was valid and accepted.
-However, if the code supplied is invalid, the server will respond with a `409 Conflict` status.
+On the other hand, if the code supplied is invalid, the value of the `coupon_code` field of the cart representation in the response, will be `null`.

+If a valid coupon is already part of an order, and then an invalid coupon code is supplied as part of a request, the original coupon will also be lost and the value of the `coupon_code` field of the cart representation in the response will be `null`.

 ### Using credits ###